 Compare Tick Travel Insurance policies and find the cover that's right for you

 Tick Travel Insurance aims to provide simple and easy to understand travel insurance policies, to suit the needs of a wide range of travellers.
-Its Single Trip policy covers an extensive selection of common travel risks, including everything from cancellation fees and lost deposits to overseas medical emergencies.
+Its policies can cover an extensive selection of common travel risks, including cancellation fees, lost deposits and overseas medical emergencies.

 Show code & visit sitefi****After the store tab opens, come back to copy the code